juangl/trivia-game/README.md

 ### Suspense

 This project uses the experimental React Suspense API for data fetching.
-We take advantage of this technology to kickoff the critical network requests before any JS loads (see `src/criticalClient.js`).
+We take advantage of this technology to kickoff the critical network requests before the main bundle loads (see `src/criticalClient.js`) and load the data and the JS in parallel.
 The component shown in the `/quiz` route will suspend until the request completes.

 ## Technologies used